The-Water-Center-at-Penn/CWSRF_Clean_Geocode/README.md

-# CWSRF_Clean_Geocode
-This Script is Used to Clean and Geocode CWSRF Project Data
+This Script is Used to Clean and Geocode CWSRF Project Data.
+The repository includes two different scripts.
+One cleans and geocodes the data, while the other aggregated the geocoded project data by location.